 With a slightly unusual filling, you’ll love these Fried Stuffed Champignon Mushrooms!
-You can enjoy the stems sautéed with a bit of oil, garlic, salt, and parsley, a real treat!
+Enjoy the stems sautéed in a pan with a bit of oil, garlic, salt, and parsley, a real treat!

 - Difficulty: Easy